Megwana/beammeup/README.md

 -__Navigation Bar__

 - On all three pages, there is a navigation bar that is full responsive.
 The navigation bar includes a the movie club's logo 'Beam Me Up', the Home Page, the About page, the movie review page and the contact page.
 I have created each the same on each page for ease of navigation.
 However, there is a difference on the contact page.
-When you hover over the link is highlights #fff instead of #orange like the others.
+When you hover over the link is highlights #ffffff instead of #e62e0 like the others.
 This is because contacting about joining the club and/or any queries are vital.
-Therefore, I wanted it have a different identifier to the others to stick out from the other links in on the navigation bar.
+Therefore, I wanted it have a different identifier to the others to stick out from the other links in on the navigation bar. (see below the desktop and mobile view images for reference. )

 - The navigation bar will allow the user to easily navigate from each page (and across all devices) without having to regress back to the previous page.

 Desktop view: